HelloThisIsFlo/kata/README.md

 Kata: A single command to get a ready to use TDD setup for your Kata, in your language of choice

+Templates for all Katas can be found: https://github.com/swkBerlin/kata-bootstraps

 ---